We are not currently taking on any new gardening clients.

 For the safety of all parties we ask you to keep your pets under control and away from the area where the Independent Living Assistant is working.
 This is particularly important when they are operating machinery.

 Worried about the garden of a relative?

-If you don't live near enough or are unable to help an older relative, or relatives, look after their garden why not arrange for an Age UK Milton Keynes gardener to do it on your behalf.
+If you don't live near enough or are unable to help an older relative, or relatives, look after their garden why not arrange for Age UK Milton Keynes to do it on your behalf.
 We have found a practical solution for many people who do not live in Milton Keynes but who wish to support an elderly parent, for example.